cris-maillo/crismaillo/src/components/Texts/articles/london-guide.md

 ##### Hackney
 In my opinion, Hackney's main appeal is Broadway Market Street (both on market and non-market days) and London Fields at its end.
 Only drawback of Broadway Market is that it has too many solid coffee options - how will you ever choose?
 The east side of London Fields has Netil Market, with really good market stalls and a rooftop bar.
-The top (north) side of the park poses yet another decision: head west and stop at The Spurstowe Arms for a pint and a burger and then Violet Cakes for a coffee and a cupcake (elite diet if you ask me), or head east to Hackney ??? for a burger at Lagom (currently my favourite beef burger in London).
+The top (north) side of the park poses yet another decision: head west and stop at The Spurstowe Arms for a pint and a burger and then Violet Cakes for a coffee and a cupcake (elite diet if you ask me), or head east to Hackney Central for a burger at Lagom (currently my favourite beef burger in London).
-Hackney Central (check) also homes the Dusty Knuckle and its delicious focaccia.
+Dalston Central also homes the Dusty Knuckle and its delicious focaccia.
-If it's a Saturday (check???) and you have plenty of time, I'd recommend starting your day in Columbia Road for the weekly Flower Market.
+If it's a Sunday and you have plenty of time, I'd recommend starting your day in Columbia Road for the weekly Flower Market.

 #### Central

 ##### Bloomsbury
 I'm actually not sure if any of these are actually in Bloomsbury, but take this as the "central-London-but-not-really" section:
-- Exmouth Market (Noble Rot Lambs Conduit)
+- Exmouth Market
+- Noble Rot
 - Sessions Arts Club
 - St. John Restaurant
 - The beautifully brutalist Barbican Estate and its Conservatory (requries tickets and can be hard to book, they also do architecture tours a few times a week)